tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/操作指南/管理集群/集群安全管理_intl_en.md

 - CAM for resources under Tencent Cloud account (for more information, please see [CAM-Based Access Control Configuration](https://intl.cloud.tencent.com/document/product/845/19550))
 - ES cluster access password/user authentication
-- IP blacklist/whitelist for public network access to Kibana (you can also enable only private network access to Kibana)
+- IP blocklist/allowlist for public network access to Kibana (you can also enable only private network access to Kibana)
-- Control over public network access to ES clusters and IP whitelist
+- Control over public network access to ES clusters and IP allowlist
 - Role-based access control (RBAC)